 To be eligible, any previous marriage involving either partner must have permanently broken down.

 A British Visa for immigration of this kind applies to a relationship akin to marriage, which may be viewed as such “in practice” though not in law.
 In some English speaking nations, for example, Australia, this is a legally recognized status of a cohabiting couple, similar to a common-law marriage in the United Kingdom.
 As a result application for visas must be able to demonstrate sufficient documentary evidence that parties have been living together in a relationship for at least two years.

 The applicants must be able to support and accommodate themselves without recourse to public funds.

 The applicant must plan to live with their partner permanently.

 Your partner can immigrate to Great Britain in other circumstances.
 If you have made a successful application for the Highly Skilled Migrant Programme or HSMP your partner will be able to apply for a Dependency Visa.
 For this type of British immigration visa, your partner must cohabit with you.
 Unmarried partners making applications for UK visas as dependents will still be required to demonstrate that the relationship in question existed for at least two years prior to the application for the Highly Skilled Migrant Program.

-You may also be able to bring your partner to join you in the United Kingdom if you are the holder of a current UK working permit.
-For more information on working permits and HSMP please visit the relevant areas of the website.
+You may also be able to bring your partner to join you in the United Kingdom if you are the holder of the current UK working permit.
+For more information on work permits and HSMP please visit the relevant areas of the website.